vmware-archive/nerpa/README.md

 3. The required version of `grpcio` requires CMake >= 3.12.
 The Ubuntu default is 3.10.
 [Here](https://askubuntu.com/a/865294) are  installation instructions for Ubuntu.

-4. We have included an installation script for Ubuntu.
-This installs all other dependencies and sets necessary environment variables.
+4. We have included an script for Ubuntu that builds all dependencies.
+This builds all other dependencies and sets necessary environment variables.
 On a different operating system, you can individually execute the steps.
-Following the installation script's organization ensures compatibility with the build and runtime scripts.
+Following the build dependency script's organization ensures compatibility with the build and runtime scripts.
 ```
-. scripts/install-nerpa.sh
+. scripts/build-dependencies.sh
 ```

 ### Tutorial
-After installing all dependencies, you can write Nerpa programs.
+After building all dependencies, you can write Nerpa programs.
 We recommend following the [tutorial](doc/tutorial/tutorial.md) for a step-by-step introduction to Nerpa.
 Individual steps for setup are also documented below.

 ### Build
 The Nerpa program called `example` would consist of the following files.
 For organization, these files should be placed in the same subdirectory of `nerpa_controlplane` and given the same name, as follows: